Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://callforcode.org/slack) [![Website](https://img.shields.io/badge/View-Website-blue)](https://code-and-response.github.io/Project-Sample/)

-Water is the natural resource that is most threatened by climate change.
-Use this starter kit to understand how to technology can improve access to clean drinking water, reduce water waste, protect natural resources and more.
-Jump-start your own solution with tools and resources from our experts.
+Water is the natural resource that is most threatened by climate change, and more than half of the world does not have access to safe sanitation services.
+Use this starter kit to understand how technology can improve access to clean drinking water, reduce water waste, and protect natural resources.
+The starter kit provides tools and resources from our experts to help you jump-start your own solution.

 ## Contents